 , and dropped that into Perfetto:

 Well, that is pretty, but what does it tell us?
-Broadly there’s three phases:
+Broadly there are three phases:

-- Planning: up at the top-left, there’s a bunch of short spans which are the compiler figuring out which packages import which other packages, and planning out the build.
+- Planning: up at the top-left, there are a bunch of short spans which are the compiler figuring out which packages import which other packages, and planning out the build.
 This is pretty quick!

 - At about 25s in, we finally start compiling our own code.
 This code has a lot more dependencies between packages, which creates those gaps where every package waiting to be compiled imports something that is currently being compiled, and so has to wait.

-At this point, there’s only really one path to making this faster: eliminating as much of the empty space in the trace where there’s only one or two cores doing any work.
+At this point, there’s only really one path to making this faster: eliminating as much of the space in the trace where only one or two cores are doing any work.

 The first thing to tackle is the turquoise span I’ve circled.
 That’s a package called ./pkg/domain

-, which defines a struct for each table in our database.
+, which defines a structure for each table in our database.
 Things like:

 type Incident struct {